Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

 \hyphenation{va-ni-sh-ing}

-{\bf Exploring effects of topology in condensed matter systems \cite{Hal17.1} has led to the discovery of fundamentally new quantum phases and phenomena \cite{NatPhys16.1a}, including the spin Hall effect \cite{Koe07.1}, protected transport of helical fermions \cite{Hsi09.2}, topological superconductivity \cite{Sas11.1}, and large nonlinear optical response \cite{Wu16.1,Ma17.1}.
-So far, focus has been on weakly interacting systems, but it is clear that the interplay of strong correlations and topology has many further surprises in store \cite{Yan14.2,Cas17.1}.
-Heavy fermion systems are a highly versatile platform to reveal them \cite{Dzs17.1,Lai18.1}.
-Here we report the discovery of a giant spontaneous Hall effect in the noncentrosymmetric Kondo semimetal Ce$_3$Bi$_4$Pd$_3$ (ref\,\citenum{Dzs17.1}), under preserved time reversal symmetry (TRS).
-We attribute it to Weyl nodes---singularities of the Berry curvature---Kondo-driven to the immediate vicinity of the Fermi level.
-We stress that this phenomenon is distinct from the previously detected anomalous Hall response in systems with broken TRS \cite{Nag10.1,Mac10.3,Nak15.1,Liu18.1} and that its characteristics require a description beyond the nonlinear quantum Hall effect \cite{Sod15.1}.
-The astonishingly large magnitude of the effect in even tiny electric and zero magnetic fields, as well as its robust bulk nature may aid the exploitation in topological quantum devices.} E-mail: $^{\ast}$paschen@ifp.tuwien.ac.at
+{\bf Nontrivial topology in condensed matter systems enriches quantum states of matter, to go beyond either the classification into metals and insulators in terms of conventional band theory or that of symmetry broken phases by Landau's order parameter framework.
+So far, focus has been on weakly interacting systems, and little is known about the limit of strong electron correlations.
+Heavy fermion systems are a highly versatile platform to explore this regime.
+Here we report the discovery of a giant spontaneous Hall effect in the Kondo semimetal Ce$_3$Bi$_4$Pd$_3$ that is noncentrosymmetric but preserves time reversal symmetry.
+We attribute \qs{this finding} to Weyl nodes---singularities of the Berry curvature---that \qs{emerge in} the immediate vicinity of the Fermi level \qs{due to the Kondo interaction.} We stress that this phenomenon is distinct from the previously detected anomalous Hall \SBP{effect} in materials with broken time reversal symmetry; instead, it manifests an extreme topological \SBP{response} that requires a beyond-perturbation-theory description of the previously proposed nonlinear Hall effect. \SBP{The large} magnitude of the effect in even tiny electric and zero magnetic fields, as well as its robust bulk nature may aid the exploitation in topological quantum devices.} E-mail: $^{\ast}$paschen@ifp.tuwien.ac.at

+{\bf SIGNIFICANCE STATEMENT}\\ States of matter are traditionally classified by their symmetry, as exemplified by the distinction between a solid and a liquid.
+Topological quantum phases, on the other hand, are harder to characterize, and still harder to identify.
+This is especially so in electronic systems with strong correlations.
+In this work, we uncover a purely electric-field-driven ``giant'' Hall response---orders of magnitude above expectation---in one such material, and propose a mechanism how \SBP{it is driven by strong correlations.} Our results will enable the identification of electronic topological states in a broad range of strongly correlated quantum materials, and may trigger efforts towards their exploitation in robust quantum electronics.